Drugod/ClusterBloom/README.md

 Maverick3d : https://clover.moe/mm3d/
 Notepad++ : https://notepad-plus-plus.org
 Slade3 : https://github.com/sirjuddington/SLADE/releases

 KNOWN PROBLEMS/LIMITS/BUGS:
 GZDoom: Tested under GZDoom 3.2.1 x64, 3.7.2 x64 and latest builds, no problems yet
 LZDoom: You can't throw grenades
 QZDoom: You can't throw grenades, bad performance in general
-Zandronum: Tested under Zandro 2.8pre-441 and 3-1alpha-441, maybe some lights acts differently but no problems yet IWADS are still broken in certain occasions, since we use monster replacements you can't beat maps like MAP07 in Doom 2
+Zandronum: Tested under Zandro 2.8pre-441 and 3-1alpha-441, maybe some lights acts differently but no problems yet

 LICENSE:
 THIS REPOSITORY IS FOR DEVELOPMENT AND TESTING PURPOSES.
 CONTRIBUTIONS ARE WELCOME, BUT YOU ARE NOT ALLOWED TO USE ANY UN-RELEASED MATERIAL FOR YOUR OWN PROJECTS WITHOUT OUR PERMISSION!